-The Board will not permit an employee to engage in any activities that create a conflict between their responsibilities as a Board employee and their personal, private, or other such interests.
+The Board will not permit an employee to engage in any activities that create a conflict between his/her responsibilities as a Board employee and his/her personal, private, or other such interests.

 Staff Representation at Meetings

 Staff of the NPAIHB attends many meetings or gatherings, both national and local, within the scope of NPAIHB projects or contracts.
 Certain protocol and practices will govern NPAIHB staff participation in such events.